 Taking these five accusations one at a time:

-“Forced population control” likely refers to denying couples the freedom to breed as much as they like.
-Presently, China is the only place where restrictions on the right to breed exist, and there are so many exceptions to their one-child policy that their TFR, 1.5 in 2011, has never achieved 1.0.
+“Forced population control” likely refers to denying couples the freedom to procreate as much as they like.
+Presently, China is the only place where restrictions on the right to procreate exist, and there were so many exceptions to their one-child policy that their TFR, 1.6 in 2018, never achieved 1.0.
+Their new two-child policy is still restrictive, though it may be reversed soon, with incentives for procreation.

-On the other hand, “forced population control” exists everywhere that couples are denied their basic human right to not breed.
-Denying couples their right to not produce another dependent, especially when they can’t care for the ones they have, is far worse than denying them the freedom to create more offspring.
+On the other hand, “forced population control” exists everywhere that couples are denied their basic human right to not procreate.
+Denying couples their right to not co-create another dependent, especially when they can’t care for the ones they have, is far worse than denying them the freedom to create more offspring.
+Romania deprived couples of their right to not procreate in 1966, with tragic results.

 “Targeted attacks on ethnic minorities...”

-Many genocidal attacks have been and continue to be carried out around the planet, but they are rarely motivated by a belief in human overpopulation—just a belief in overpopulation of a certain ethnicity.
+Many genocidal attacks have been and continue to be carried out around the planet, but they are rarely motivated by a belief in human overpopulation—just a belief in overpopulation of a certain ethnicity, e.g. Uighurs in China and Rohingya in Myanmar.

 Oppression of women takes on many forms and denial of reproductive freedom is arguably the most prominent, historically and currently.
 Attacks on women’s right to control their own fertility are most often perpetrated by the hierarchy of the Catholic Church.